zlockewtg/RLinf/docs/source-en/rst_source/start/installation.rst

 .. tip::

-   For multi-node training, make sure to clone the repository in shared storage so that every node has access to it.
+   - For multi-node training, make sure to clone the repository in shared storage so that every node has access to it.
+   - To use ManiSkill settings, refer to the README at ``https://huggingface.co/datasets/RLinf/maniskill_assets`` for instructions on downloading the required files.

 Install from Custom Environment
 -------------------------------
+**If you have already used the Docker image, you can skip the following steps.**

 Installation is divided into three parts depending on the type of experiments you plan to run.